robojumper/robojumper.github.io/content/too-real/load-order.md

 The game knows of the mod directories through a config array `ModRootDirs` in `XComEngine.ini`, and it turns out that the order there determines whether workshop mods or local mods are loaded first!
 Within these orders, there are different rules:

-* Workshop directories are loaded in the order the Steam API returns them -- generally believed to be subscription date
+* Workshop directories load order is unclear and believed to be either based on workshop ID or subscription date
 * Mod directories are loaded alphabetically[^alpha]

 {{< interjection kind="advice" >}}